Sexual antagonistic coevolution: Spermatheca/pseudospermatheca

 Females have a very complex and an extremely variable reproductive system, commonly known as a spermatheca.
 Some species do not have a spermatheca in the traditional sense, but do possess pseudospermatheca.
 Both forms play an essential role in sperm storage and fertilization.
 In the family Tingidae, pseudospermatheca are located at the base of the oviduct and are hypothesized to have functioned as spermatheca at one point in time.
 They now serve as storage units for sperm, where a female can introduce the stored sperm to her eggs when she finds it optimal.
 It is this factor that has put females in the driver seat of evolution.
 These organs give females the ability to pick and choose which sperm they will use to fertilize their eggs.
 Males now have another factor they need to overcome.
 In the case of D. melanogaster, females will mate multiple times and then expel the excess sperm that she does not need.
-However, neither the first or second mate know if it his sperm that was dispelled, because at any postcopulatory moment a female can store the sperm of more than one male.
+However, neither the first nor the second mate know if it is his sperm that was dispelled, because at any postcopulatory moment a female can store the sperm of more than one male.